How to Apply Makeup to More

 Embrace a dewy look

-Sasha's top tip - apply makeup to more mature skins with a brush rather than fingers.
+Sasha's top tip - apply makeup to more mature skin with a brush rather than fingers.
 Fingers can tend to pull sagging or wrinkled skin, whereas brushes allow for a lighter touch.

 Less is more